trublesomeban/swordfish/README.md

 To use the preprocessor, open you command line and `cd` into your datapack folder and (Assuming you have added the programs location to your path variable) type `swordfish {filename}`.
 This will run the preprocessor and output `{filename}.mcfunction` in the same folder.

+If you whish not to use the standard library of definitions (Whos contents are documented in `examples/stdlib.sf`), use the flag `--no-std`.

 # Features

 Currently, the language supports macro definitions, formatted macro definitions, repeating lines and importing definition files.